URGENT AND EMERGENCY DENTIST IN MOBILE, AL

 EMERGENCY AND URGENT DENTAL SERVICES

-West Mobile Dental Care is conveniently located in Mobile, Alabama but proudly services Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner and other neighboring communities.
+West Mobile Dental Care is conveniently located in Mobile, Alabama, but proudly serves Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner, and other neighboring communities.

 TIPS TO HELP DEAL WITH A DENTAL EMERGENCY

-3. Pain: There are many ways to alleviate pain when it comes to dental emergencies.
+- Pain: There are many ways to alleviate pain when it comes to dental emergencies.
 As mentioned above, a patient can use a cold compress to numb the area to ease the pain.
-Another way to alleviate pain is by using a topical pain reliever in the form of serum or lotion as well as taking an over-the-counter pain reliever in pill or liquid form.
-If the pain does not subside following these accessible at home remedies, contact your dental provider as additional treatment may be necessary.
+Another way to alleviate pain is by using a topical pain reliever in the form of serum or lotion, as well as taking an over-the-counter pain reliever in pill or liquid form.
+If the pain does not subside following these accessible at-home remedies, contact your dental provider as additional treatment may be necessary.

-4. Lost Permanent Tooth: If an accident happens and one of your teeth gets knocked out, it’s important to stay calm and follow the following tips.
+- Lost Permanent Tooth: If an accident happens and one of your teeth gets knocked out, it’s important to stay calm and follow the following tips.
 If your tooth fell into a clean area, you may attempt to reinsert the tooth into the socket.
-It is advisable to not touch the root surface so as not to damage cells that help reattach the root to the socket walls.
+It is advisable not to touch the root surface so as not to damage cells that help reattach the root to the socket walls.
 If necessary, gently rinse off the root surface with cold water for 10 seconds prior to reimplanting.
-If pain or discomfort prevents you from placing the tooth back into the socket, place your tooth in a container of milk and bring it into your dentist office in hopes of reattaching the tooth.
-Ideally an avulsed tooth is repositioned within the hour.
+If pain or discomfort prevents you from placing the tooth back into the socket, place your tooth in a container of milk and bring it to your dentist's office in hopes of reattaching the tooth.
+Ideally, an avulsed tooth is repositioned within an hour.

 IS MY DENTAL EMERGENCY IN NEED OF IMMEDIATE TREATMENT?

-One of the most common questions a dental office staff receives from patients is if a certain dental “emergency” is in need of immediate treatment.
-If you have pain that is not going away, if you’ve knocked out a tooth, if you have severe bleeding, or if you have issues that involve the jaw then you may need to go into your dental office for evaluation and treatment.
+One of the most common questions a dental office staff receives from patients is whether a certain dental “emergency” is in need of immediate treatment.
+If you have pain that is not going away, if you’ve knocked out a tooth, if you have severe bleeding, or if you have issues that involve the jaw, then you may need to go to your dental office for evaluation and treatment.

 Once you’ve made it to your dentist’s office, your dental professional will examine your teeth and the trauma the accident has caused.
 He or she will recommend a few treatment options to address your situation.